AathifMahir/MauiBlazorBridge/src/MauiBlazorBridge/readme.md

 @using MauiBlazorBridge
 ```

 **3.** In `MainLayout.razor` file, you need to add `BridgeProvider` to Initialize the Bridge.
-Additionally Setting `GlobalListener` Property to True Makes Bridge to Listen to FormFactor Changes Globaly Instead of Creating and Disposing Listener During the Usage of `BridgeFormFactor` Component
+Additionally Setting `ListenerType` Property to `Global` Makes Bridge to Listen to FormFactor Changes Globaly Instead of Creating and Disposing Listener During the Usage of `BridgeFormFactor` Component, Additionally If it is Set to `Suppressed` that would prevent Bridge from Creating a Listener Instead Get Values Once from the Device and Use Across the Bridge
 ```html
 @inherits LayoutComponentBase
 <div class="page">